 It was short, so I read another one.
-Halfway through, I had two kids on either side, their heads almost in the book so they could see the pictures.
+Halfway through, I had two kids on either side, their heads interfering with my view as they looked at the illustrations.

 “Well?”
-I said, one I reached the next break.
+I said, when I reached the next break.

-I stopped at chapter six, but we read the rest the next night.
+I stopped at chapter six, but we read the rest of the book the next night.

 “Yes, but they haven’t been released yet.”